 Another train journey from Wuwei took me to Zhangye where another large Buddha statue was waiting for me, namely the 35m long sleeping Buddha at the Great Buddha Temple (Dafo Si).
-After visiting the temple I hired a taxi for the next day to take me to Zhangye Danxia National Park and to Mati Si, which cost me about 300¥ for the whole day.
+After visiting the Great Buddha Temple I hired a taxi for the next day to take me to Zhangye Danxia National Park and to Mati Si, which cost me about 300¥ for the whole day.
 Using buses I am not sure that both the Geopark and Mati Is can be visited in a day.
-I was also very lucky with my taxi driver who gave me plenty of time to visit both places and went with me for a short hike at Mati Si and being a very patient person helped me practice my Chinese.
+I was also very lucky with my taxi driver who gave me plenty of time to visit both places, went with me for a short hike at Mati Si and being a very patient person helped me practice my Chinese.

 Zhangye Danxia National Geological Park

 Being located outside Jiayu City, the fortress can be easily reached by bus No 4 or 6. and the entrance fees vary between 100 Yuan and 120 Yuan depending on the season.
 In addition to visiting the Jiayuguan Fort, I booked at taxi to take me to the Overhanging Great and to the Wei Jin Tombs.
 The Overhanging Great Wall (admission fee 21¥) originally dates from the Ming Dynasty, however, what you are seeing today is basically a 20th century reconstruction dating to 1987 and thus a bit of a disappointment.
 However, the hike up the wall is quite fun and at the end you can go and hike around the mountains for a little while, the views from which are quite good.

 Personally, I found the Wei Jin Tombs, which date from the Wei and the Western Jin dynasties (220AD-240AD) much more interesting, although at the time of my visit only one tomb was open for visiting and you were not allowed to take photographs inside the tomb.
-Inside the tomb the walls are constructed with painted bricks depicting scenes of daily life in Western Regions during the Wei and Jin Dynasties, such as farming, cooking, dancing, traveling, hunting, etc, giving an insight into the feudal society of ancient China.
+The tomb walls are constructed with painted bricks depicting scenes of daily life in Western Regions during the Wei and Jin Dynasties, such as farming, cooking, dancing, traveling, hunting, etc, giving an insight into the feudal society of ancient China.
 The entrance fee (~30 Yuan) also gives you access to a small museum which contains many more bricks and an ancient sarcophagus.
 The museum is the only place where taking pictures is allowed.

 This is one of the most stunning sites I have ever seen and I would love to return one day.
 The frescoes inside the caves are absolutely stunning and some of them look like they have been painted yesterday.
 Unfortunately you are not allowed to take pictures inside the caves itself.
 In fact when I visited in 2012 I had to hand my camera in.
 In addition, you can not visit the caves on your own but you have to join a two-hour tour.
 Of the 500 or so caves only 20 are open and the tour only takes you to 10 of these.
 However, and I was not aware of this at the time, you can apparently visit more caves if you are prepared to pay extra, about ¥100 to ¥500 per cave, depending on which cave you want to see.
 In addition to the caves you also get to see two large Buddhas, both being 34m and 26m tall respectively.
 The entrance fee for the caves also includes the museum which contains three brightly lit replica caves.